Dizzydz99/ECEM202A_project/docs/report.md

 * Potential Impact

-For practical situations, this project offers a sulution to achive highly-accurate inclination estimation with low power consumption due to limited gyro's samples.
-It can be used in motion sensing, robotics, virtual reality and wearale devices and extend the life of IoT devices.
+For practical situations, this project offers a sulution to achieve highly-accurate inclination estimation with low power consumption due to limited gyro's samples.
+It can be used in motion sensing, robotics, virtual reality and wearable devices and extend the life of IoT devices.

 * Challenges

 Data collection is really important in this project.
 There is no suitable dataset online to train the machine learning model to reconstruct gyroscopes.
 I need to collect the data using Arduino Nano 33 Sense Rev2.
-The data collected will be noisy and suffer from drift and the environment, which means calibration is required and the quality of the calibration directly inference the traning result.
-Another challenge is the machine learning model design and the computation time is cruicial in a real-time system for inclination estimation.
+The data collected will be noisy and suffer from drift and the environment, which means calibration is required and the quality of the calibration directly inference the training result.
+Another challenge is the machine learning model design and the computation time is crucial in a real-time system for inclination estimation.
 The machine learning model should be carefully design to make sure to find the balance between the estimation accuracy and the computation time.

 * Requirements for Success

 In order to perform the project, a reliable data set is required for the training phase due to there is no suitable public data set online.
-I have to collect the data using Arduino Nano 33 Sense Rev2 after clibration.
+I have to collect the data using Arduino Nano 33 Sense Rev2 after calibration.
 Also a great understand of physical model is required to better design the neural network.

 For skills required for this project, the core skill is to design a neural network that can achieve accurate inclination estimation with low computational complexity.
-Also implementing the machine learning model using Arduino Nano 33 Sense Rev2 and run the model in real-time is required.
+Also, implementing the machine learning model using Arduino Nano 33 Sense Rev2 and run the model in real-time is required.

 * Metrics of Success

 In this project, the metrics of success are based on inclination estimation accuracy.
-The angles of inclination fusing accelerometers, magnerometers and gyroscopes can be treated as groud truth.
+The angles of inclination fusing accelerometers, magnetometers and gyroscopes can be treated as ground truth.
 Estimated inclination can be obtained using machine learning model.
 We can determine whether an accurate estimation is made based on mean absolute error and the computation time required for the estimation.

 # 2. Related Work